-This page covers more advanced aspects of programming LookML.
+This page covers more common patterns in LookML.

-Looker converts LookML field names into strings displayed in the UI by combining the view name and the field’s short name.
-For example, Orders Amount.
-On this page, the view name is capitalized (ORDERS Amount) to make the discussion clearer.
+Looker converts LookML field names into the strings displayed in the UI by combining the view name in regular-weight font with the field’s short name in bold.
+For example, a field called Amount in the Orders view would appear in the UI as Orders Amount.
+On this page, they are both bolded and the view name is capitalized (ORDERS Amount) to make the discussion clearer.

 If you would like a field to be named differently than its column name in a table, simply change the field name and declare its

-It is pretty easy to group by a dimension and count entities—grouping by USERS Country, ORDERS Count, will tell you where your orders are coming from by country.
+It is pretty easy to group by a dimension and count entities — grouping by USERS Country, ORDERS Count will tell you where your orders are coming from by country.
 However, it is often useful to build a count filtered by some dimensional value.
-For example, you could make a new measure ORDERS Us Count:
+For example, you could make a new measure ORDERS France Count:

 Filters can use any expression.
 If you wanted a field that counted users from the EU, you could use something like this: